-Anti-Money Laundering Legislation and its impact on the legal industry
+Anti-Money Laundering Legislation and its impact on the Australian legal industry

 The Financial Transactions Reports Act 1988 (Cth) (FTRA) was initially introduced to control and monitor the supply and use of cash funds.
 The Australian Transaction Reports and Analysis Centre (AUSTRAC) is mandated by the government to have regulatory responsibility under the FTRA.
 The remit of AUSTRAC has expanded since its inception.
 The ways and methods to launder money and finance criminal and terrorist activities have become more sophisticated; at times they can appear as legitimate sources of funds.
 As technology continues to evolve, the Federal Government, via AUSTRAC, continues to respond by reviewing and updating its policies and procedures.

 On a global level, the Financial Action Task Force (FATF) was established in 1989 by ministers of the member jurisdictions - which now total 35 countries including Australia.
 The purpose of this task force is to further address the issue of money laundering for the illicit drug trade.
 Lawyers were included within the FATF’s designation of Non-Financial Businesses and Professions in 2003 and it was recommended they undertake measures such as due diligence and record keeping.